Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Introduction

 The devil lies in semantically discriminative fine-grained feature extraction for a successful contrastive pre-training.
-To remedy the inadequacy of fine-grained feature capturing due to failure in localizing to discriminative regions, we propose to empower contrastive learning with localization ability by aligning fine-grained semantic features across augmented views, as shown in Figure~\ref{fig_1}.
+To remedy the inadequacy of fine-grained feature capturing due to failure in localizing to discriminative regions, we propose to empower contrastive learning with localization ability by aligning fine-grained semantic features across augmented views.
 In particular, we come up with a pre-training framework called Cross-View Saliency Alignment (CVSA).
 CVSA consists of two algorithmic components: (a) A general plug-and-play data augmentation strategy called SaliencySwap, which swaps the saliency region of the reference image with the saliency region of a randomly selected background image.
 SaliencySwap ensures semantic consistency between augmented views while introducing background variation.
-A demonstration of SaliencySwap in comparison with RRC is shown in Figure~\ref{fig_app} in the appendix. (b) An alignment loss that provides an explicit localization supervision signal by forcing the model to give the highest correspondence response intensity of the foreground object across views.
+A demonstration of SaliencySwap in comparison with RRC is shown in Figure~\ref{fig_1}.
+An alignment loss that provides an explicit localization supervision signal by forcing the model to give the highest correspondence response intensity of the foreground object across views.

-On top of the proposed CVSA, to further bridge the performance gap between self-supervised and supervised representation learning on the fine-grained recognition problem, we offer a \textit{dual-stage} pre-training setting, which utilizes coarse-grained datasets for low-level feature extraction and fine-grained datasets for higher-level target discrimination and localization.
+On top of the proposed CVSA, to further bridge the performance gap between self-supervised and supervised representation learning on the fine-grained recognition problem, we offer a \textit{dual-stage} pre-training setting, which utilizes coarse-grained datasets for low-level feature extraction and fine-grained datasets for high-level target discrimination and localization.
+In short, this paper makes the following contributions:

-In short, this paper makes the following contributions: \begin{itemize} \item We delve deep into the knowledge learned by various self-supervised methods compared to supervised methods during the fine-grained pre-training phase and point out the cause of limitations. \item We develop a novel contrastive learning framework for fine-grained recognition, which contains a data augmentation technique called \emph{SaliencySwap} which guarantees semantic consistency between views and an \emph{alignment objective} which enables the model to localize. \item We show our approach demonstrates consistent performance gain under various pre-training stage settings on fine-grained benchmarks via extensive experiments.
+\begin{itemize} \item We delve deep into the knowledge learned by various self-supervised methods compared to supervised methods during the fine-grained pre-training phase and point out the cause of limitations. \item We develop a novel contrastive learning framework for fine-grained recognition, which contains a data augmentation technique called \emph{SaliencySwap} to guarantee semantic consistency between views and an \emph{alignment objective} which enables the model to localize. \item Extensive experiments show consistent performance gain of CVSA under various pre-training stage settings on small- and large-scale fine-grained benchmarks. \end{itemize}